-By now, most marketers working in the China market will be aware of the massive potential for brands in blockbuster e-commerce events like Alibaba’s Singles’ Day (November 11) or Double Twelve (December 12).
-A 2018 study by Nielsen found that a whopping 94 percent of online consumers in China had bought something during Singles’ Day sales.
-Meanwhile, 81 percent of those surveyed said that they were interested in purchasing imported brands, proving that brands have to be on their A-game for China’s e-commerce shopping festivals.
+By now, most marketers working in the China market will be aware of the massive potential for brands in blockbuster e-commerce events like Alibaba’s Singles’ Day (11 November) or Double Twelve (12 December).
+A 2018 study by Nielsen found that a whopping 94 per-cent of online consumers in China had bought something during Singles’ Day sales.
+Meanwhile, 81 per-cent of those surveyed said that they were interested in purchasing imported brands, proving that brands have to be on their A-game for China’s e-commerce shopping festivals.

 Taobao remains the world’s biggest e-commerce platform, and all brands should pay attention to Taobao’s initiatives and functionalities, as well as study how Chinese consumers engage with the platform.
 This is especially true around the big e-commerce shopping festivals like Singles’ Day and Double Twelve.

 Like other major e-commerce platforms, Taobao has taken to hosting a blockbuster live broadcast to kick off shopping festivals like Singles’ Day and Double Twelve.
 The slogan for Taobao’s 2019 Double Twelve live broadcast was a promise that “everyone is a live streamer and everything can be live-streamed.”
 Live broadcasts don’t have to focus on products and they don’t have to be hosted in a conventional studio—brands should be creative and ask where their audiences expect them to be.

 Another highlight on Taobao has been the rise of head-to-head match-ups between KOLs.
 Live streamers can use a split-screen to develop discussion themes and create contests, with followers streaming the event in real-time.
 This year, Taobao used these match-ups to create opportunities for mid-level live streamers to showcase their talents.
 Competition winners were rewarded with the opportunity to share a split-screen with a top live streamer in the evening.